Skip to main content

 1 mentions Positive Neutral Negative

-The game’s replayability is rated very low, with users indicating that issues like steering delay significantly detract from their desire to play again.
-Overall, technical problems overshadow any potential replay value.
+The game’s replayability is rated very low, with users indicating that issues such as steering delay significantly hinder the overall experience and reduce the desire to play again.

-• “1/10 - Replay value is extremely low, especially with the steering delay that needs to be fixed!”
+• “1/10 - replay value is very low, especially since the steering delay needs to be fixed!”

 Skip Game Offers